 I usually stuff these peppers with salt cod, a classic in Spain!

 But earlier today I was craving a quick and easy hearty soup for lunch.
-And I just didn’t feel like running to the mini supermarket around the corner.
+And I just did not feel like running to the mini supermarket around the corner.
 So I went to work with whatever ingredients I still had in my kitchen.

 The peppers seemed like a great challenge back then!